Riemannian Metric Learning via Optimal Transport: Experiments

-Our method accurately recovers the eigenspaces of the ``Circular'' ($\ell(A,\hat{A}) = 0.971$) and ``X Paths'' ($\ell(A,\hat{A}) = 0.961$) metrics.
-It achieves lower accuracy with the ``Mass Splitting'' metric ($\ell(A,\hat{A}) = 0.879$), struggling to capture the discontinuity in its eigenvectors at the $x$-axis.
+Our method accurately recovers the eigenspaces of the ``Circular'' ($\ell(A,\hat{A}) = 0.995$) and ``X Paths'' ($\ell(A,\hat{A}) = 0.916$) metrics.
+It achieves lower accuracy with the ``Mass Splitting'' metric ($\ell(A,\hat{A}) = 0.839$), struggling to capture the discontinuity in its eigenvectors at the $x$-axis and exhibiting numerical instability to the left of the $y$-axis, where the training trajectories diverge.
 Note, however, that the alignment score $\ell(A,\hat{A})$ is in part measured at points that do not lie on the trajectory of the training data.
-We would not expect our method to accurately recover the metric in these regions; the fact that it does so for the ``Circular'' and ``X Paths'' examples reflects desirable smoothness properties of the neural parametrization of the Kantorovich potentials and the metric tensor.
+We would not expect our method to accurately recover the metric in these regions; the fact that it largely does so for the ``Circular'' and ``X Paths'' examples reflects desirable smoothness properties of the neural parametrization of the Kantorovich potentials and the metric tensor.

 Row 2 of Figure \ref{fig:metric_recovery_plot} shows that our learned metric is highly anisotropic in regions that overlap with the training data.
-In the ``X Paths'' example, $\hat{A}(x)$ also has small condition number near the origin where the two paths cross; this behaviour reflects expected uncertainty in low-energy directions of motion in this region.
+In the ``Mass Splitting'' and ``X Paths'' examples, $\hat{A}(x)$ also has small condition number near the origin where the two paths diverge and cross, respectively; this behavior reflects expected uncertainty in low-energy directions of motion in this region.